zkonduit/ezkl/README.md

   help                      Print this message or the help of the given subcommand(s)

 Options:
-  -T, --tolerance <TOLERANCE>          The tolerance for error on model outputs [default: 0] -S, --scale <SCALE>                  The denominator in the fixed point representation used when quantizing [default: 7] -B, --bits <BITS>                    The number of bits used in lookup tables [default: 16] -K, --logrows <LOGROWS>              The log_2 number of rows [default: 17]
+  -T, --tolerance <TOLERANCE>          The tolerance for error on model outputs.
+Set to a usize value
+      for abs tolerance, or a float for percent error tolerance [default: 0] -S, --scale <SCALE>                  The denominator in the fixed point representation used when quantizing [default: 7] -B, --bits <BITS>                    The number of bits used in lookup tables [default: 16] -K, --logrows <LOGROWS>              The log_2 number of rows [default: 17]